-Flowers were placed on the Hollywood Walk of Fame star of Stan Lee as the world mourned Marvel's co-creator following his death aged 95.
+Flowers placed on Stan Lee's Walk of Fame star as world mourns Marvel co-creator

 Lee, whose death was confirmed by a family lawyer on Monday, created enduring superheroes including Spider-Man, The Fantastic Four and The Incredible Hulk.